dexter9code/Sample-Website/README.md

 # Sample-Website

-simple website crated with just html and css and little bit of javascript code
+simple website created with html and css and little bit of javascript code only.No extra framework is used.

 website is fully responsive and can be run on any device and resolution